 There was diversity where I grew up - some of the white people were loggers, some worked at the mill, some were farmers.
-On the coast, some were fishermen, in Central Oregon, some were ranchers.
+On the coast, some were fishermen, in Central and Eastern Oregon, some were ranchers.
 Everywhere, though, some worked at the chainsaw shop, which was, and to some degree still is, essential to life in Oregon.
 There weren't any people who weren't white, because who in the hell wants to live somewhere where it rains 9 months a year and the white people are ripping the crap out of the beautiful forest, turning it into a mud pit?
 I didn't know any better - what I knew was rabbits can talk, etc.

 this is me on my 3rd birthday.
 Suave, handsome and talented.

 Central Oregon, west of Redmond.
 Pretty, huh?

 We moved a lot, because once all the timber is cut, the big company that owns the mill usually shuts it down.
 The employees can either move to a new town (where they are currently cutting down all the trees), stay where they are and become unemployed, or go back to farming (you can also move to Portland, or California, but real Oregonians, at least back then, preferred the luxurious, opulent lifestyle afforded by unemployment).

 When I was in the 4th grade we moved to Redmond, Oregon.
 That's Central Oregon, which is really popular right now, because Oregon has become a mecca for people with enough money to retire in a place where there are golf courses, skiing and sunshine.
 It wasn't the same back then...